JUANITACABALLEROV/3DCRGenerator/docs/README.md

-This folder contains the appendicies for the paper “Towards Immersive Process Simulation for Declarative Models.”
+This folder contains the appendicies for the paper “3DCR: A Tool for Immersive Process Mining.”
 The appendicies are organized as follows:

 The file Appendicies.pdf contain the following appendicies: